-I. Audit Committee Purpose
+I. Committee Purpose

-The Audit Committee (the "Committee") is a committee of the board of directors (the "Board") of Major Drilling Group International Inc. (the "Corporation"), appointed by and reporting to the Board, whose primary function is to manage and maintain the effectiveness of the financial aspects of the governance and reporting structure of the Corporation.
-References to the Corporation in this Charter also include references to the subsidiaries of the Corporation where the context permits.
+The Audit Committee (the "Committee") is a committee of the board of directors (the "Board") of Major Drilling Group International Inc. (the "Corporation"), appointed by and reporting to the Board, whose primary function is to assist the Board in discharging the Board's oversight responsibilities relating to financial reporting and audit matters and to manage and maintain the effectiveness of the financial aspects of the governance and reporting structure of the Corporation.